-[22] The applications in terms of POCA are dealt with in Rule 79 which provides that rule 79 applies to applications brought in terms of ss 25, 43, 51, 59 and 64 of the Act and that the application must comply with rule 65(1) and (3) as well as the provisions that apply to specific applications referred to in the relevant sections of the Act.
-The registrar may not set down a POCA application as urgent, unless the Prosecutor-General informs the registrar that an application brought in terms of section 25 or 51 of the POCA is urgent.
-If the application is urgent and the registrar has been so informed, the applicant must comply with rule 73.
+[22] The applications in terms of the Act are dealt with in rule 79, which makes the rule applicable to applications brought in terms of s 25, 43, 51, 59 and 64 of the Act and that the application must comply with rule 65(1) and (3) as well as the provisions that apply to the specific applications referred to in the relevant s of the Act.
+The Registrar may not set down an application in terms of Act as urgent, unless the Prosecutor-General informs the Registrar that an application brought in terms of s 25 or 51 of the Act is urgent.
+If the application is urgent and the Registrar has been so informed, the applicant must comply with rule 73.

 [23] Section 51(2) in terms of which a property preservation order is applied for provides:

-'51 Preservation of property orders:

-(1) The Prosecutor-General may apply to the High Court for a preservation of property order prohibiting any person, subject to such conditions and exceptions as may be specified in the order, from dealing in any manner with any property.

-(2) The High Court must make an order referred to in subsection (1) without requiring that notice of the application be given to any other person or adduction of any further evidence from any other person if the application is supported by an affidavit indicating that the deponent has sufficient information that the property concerned is —
+‘The High Court must make an order referred to in subsection (1) without requiring that notice of the application be given to any other person or adduction of any further evidence from any other person if the application is supported by an affidavit indicating that the deponent has sufficient information that the property concerned is —

 (a) an instrumentality of an offence referred to in Schedule 1;